 Let’s take a trip down memory lane and go back to literature class.
 When analyzing books, many teachers argue that it’s the thoughts of the author that matter.
 While us as students believed the reader’s interpretation since the reader is on the receiving end.
 It’s actually both that play a significant role, since art is entirely subjective.

 But, what about in the case of human-technology interactions?
 Then, the customer’s interpretation is always going to be the winner.
 There’s nothing subjective there.
 “The customer is always right!” as the saying goes.
-Therefore, while developing and designing Chatbot, it’s always a matter of customer intent and entity recognition.
+Therefore, while developing and designing a chatbot, it’s always a matter of customer intent and entity recognition.
 Don’t worry, we’re going to explain what are intents and entities in a chatbot.

 First, how do chatbots work?

 A chatbot is a software that simulates human conversations.
 Users communicate using a chat interface, as if they’re texting another person.
 These bots interpret the words given to them and provide pre-set answers.

 When training a commercial chatbot, you have to feed it a lengthy set of FAQs that cover the topic you want it to answer.
 You can then deploy it either on a website or through other channels where customers are more likely to reach out with their queries.

 Now, here’s where the problem lies, if you were to ask the bot a question slightly out of its curriculum, it would fail tragically, regardless of how good the NLP system behind the bot is.